3.2.2 Transitional Residential District (TR)

-- Nothing in this subsection shall be interpreted to conflict with the building design element provisions as found in GS 160A-381(h) for structures subject to the North Carolina Residential Building Code for One- and Two-Family Dwellings.
+- Nothing in this subsection shall be interpreted to conflict with the building design element provision as found in N.C.G.S.
+160D-702(b) for structures subject to the North Carolina Residential Code for One- and Two-Family Dwellings.

 5. See Section 8.16, Standards for Residential Lot Widths, Alleys, Garages and Parking in Residential Districts